fureyc/municipal-water-demand-forecasting/README.md

 XGBoost's rolling-validation MAE was 0.838 MGD.
 Its final holdout MAE was 0.876 MGD, an increase of approximately 4.5%.

-Its RMSE was nearly unchanged:
+Its RMSE was effectively unchanged on the final holdout, remaining 1.245 MGD to three decimal places:

 | Evaluation stage | XGBoost RMSE |
 |---|---:|